Super Mario Bros. 3: Development and release

 Like its predecessors, the music in Super Mario Bros.
 3 was composed by Koji Kondo, who composed several new songs as well as returning melodies from Super Mario Bros.
-According to Kondo, who had composed the music in Super Mario Bros. based on what he believed fit the levels rather than focusing on composing a specific genre of music, the game was the most difficult game for him to compose.
-Kondo experimented with several different genres of music, unsure of how to follow up the music from the first game after hearing from several people that it sounded a lot like Latin or fusion music, and came up with several different melodies throughout its development before settling on what ultimately made it into the game.
-The development team decided that music on the title screen was unnecessary.
+According to Kondo, who had composed the music in Super Mario Bros. based on what he believed fit the levels rather than focusing on composing a specific genre of music, Super Mario Bros.
+3 was the most difficult game for him to compose.
+He experimented with several different genres of music, unsure of how to follow up the music from the first game after hearing from several people that it sounded like Latin or fusion music, and came up with several different melodies before settling on the final compositions.
+The team decided that music on the title screen was unnecessary.

 During 1988, a shortage of ROM chips, along with Nintendo's preparation of Super Mario Bros.
 2, prevented Nintendo from performing various North American game releases according to their original schedules.
 The delayed products included Super Mario Bros.
 3 and, according to Nintendo Power, Zelda II: The Adventure of Link.
-The delay, however, presented Nintendo with an opportunity to promote the game in a feature film.
-In 1989, Tom Pollack of Universal Studios approached Nintendo of America's marketing department about a video game movie; inspired by Nintendo video game competitions, Pollack envisioned a video game version of Tommy for younger audiences.
+The delay, however, presented Nintendo with an opportunity to promote Super Mario Bros.
+3 in a feature film.
+In 1989, Tom Pollack of Universal Studios approached Nintendo of America's marketing department about a video game movie.
+Inspired by Nintendo video game competitions, Pollack envisioned a video game version of Tommy for younger audiences.
 Nintendo licensed its products for inclusion in what would become the film The Wizard.
 During the movie's production, the filmmakers requested and were granted approval from Nintendo regarding the script and the portrayal of the company's games.
 Super Mario Bros.
-3 was one of the products shown in the film and was used in a final scene involving a video game competition.
-The film was released in December 1989, between the home console releases of the game in Japan and North America.
+3 was one of the products shown in the film and was used in a final scene involving a game competition.
+The film was released in December 1989, between the releases of Super Mario Bros.
+3 in Japan and North America.